Atrial fibrillation: supporting heart health by addressing root causes

 Can stress and anxiety cause atrial fibrillation?

-How can atrial fibrillation cause stroke?
+Can atrial fibrillation cause a stroke?

 Can’t find what you’re looking for?
 Reach out to the team directly – we’ll be happy to assist.